NTLM Relaying – Making the Old New Again

 11

-In simple terms what delegate access does is that it creates a new machine on the network and gives the new machine permissions over the machine whose authentication we have passed to the DC.
+In simple terms what delegate access does is create a new machine on the network and gives the new machine permissions over the machine whose authentication we have passed to the DC.
 These permissions allow us, as the attacker, to impersonate anyone else on the machine (e.g. an administrator).

 To now force the WebClient to authenticate to ntlmrelayx, we first launch Responder.
 Ensure its HTTP and SMB servers are turned off, as we don’t want to catch the authentication with this tool but instead using ntlmrelayx.